ibm-cloud-architecture/microservices-refapp-wfd-menu/README.md

 Before building the docker image, set the docker environment.

-- Run the beow command.
+- Run the below command.

 `minikube docker-env`